datapolitical/chrisfnicholson/README.md

 The recipes module is thanks to sstarcher/paprika-exporter

 Drinks are from aflg/opendrinks with an MIT license.
+The bunny comes from ivolo/animals

 Posts are updated infrequently and occasionally often.
 New features should not be expected.